 - The former St. Marx cemetery: now a lovely park and home to Mozart’s presumed grave (nobody can be completely certain)

-- The Donaukanal arm of the Danube that flows through Vienna’s city centre: the nicer riverside walk begins not far from here (walk toward the centre, rather than away from it for a more picturesque journey
+- The Donaukanal arm of the Danube that flows through Vienna’s city centre: the nicer riverside walk begins not far from here; walk west rather than east for a more picturesque journey

 - The nearby St. Marx station is a stop on the S7 city train route that connects you directly to the airport

-And, frankly, Vienna’s public transport system gets you anywhere quite quickly.
-In addition to the options mentioned for the individual hotels, the nearby St. Marx station is a stop on the S7 city train route that takes you to the airport and back.